 If you have foreign ownership in your start-up, you may have unique reporting needs.
 For example, failing to properly file Form 5472, if required, can end up with a $25,000 penalty, which is absurdly large for not filing one form.
 Additionally, the need to do Federal Withholding on payments to foreign owners may depend on the specifics of the tax treaty with the owner’s country, requiring us to review the documents and establish a policy.
 While we may need a tax attorney for particularly difficult cases, many of these situations are routine for our firm but would be virtually unknown to a neighborhood tax firm.
 If you have foreign owners, please engage us as quickly as possible so we can work with your business attorneys during the business formation (or soon thereafter) phase, so we can ensure compliance with all requirements, and hopefully guide you in the most advantageous structure possible.

 Tax Elections for Founders and Employees

 Startups may be expected to lose money for years, with an anticipated burn rate.
-However, there is good “burn” where you are developing assets to produce future income, and bad “burn” where your poor controls result in losing money without an expected ROI (Return on Investment).
+However, there is “good burn” where you are developing assets to produce future income, and “bad burn” where your poor controls result in losing money without an expected ROI (Return on Investment).
+As a startup-centric CPA firm, we understand the difference, which may not be apparent to your neighborhood CPA that specializes in W-2 employees and local businesses.
 We can work with you to implement profitability processes via Profit First so that your actual revenue generating projects produce gross profits, even if the company is generating losses.
 This will help contain your burn rate, and make your pro forma income statements look better, helping with valuations for future funding or exits.